-- Periodic reporting. - Compliance with the Sarbanes-Oxley Act and the Dodd-Frank Act. - Share ownership and transaction reporting by the company's officers, directors and 10% shareholders (not applicable to FPIs). - Beneficial ownership reporting for acquirers of 5% or more of the company's equity securities (also applicable to FPIs). - Continued qualitative and quantitative listing requirements of the relevant exchange, including relating to corporate governance (FPIs may rely on certain home country corporate governance practices). - Disclosure and timing requirements related to shareholder meetings (not applicable to FPIs). - Rules relating to the conduct of tender offers and other securities-related transactions.
+- Periodic reporting. - Compliance with the Sarbanes-Oxley Act and the Dodd-Frank Act (although not all the provisions will be applicable for an

+- issuer that has only issued debt securities in a registered public offering). - Share ownership and transaction reporting by the company's officers, directors and 10% shareholders (not applicable to FPIs). - Beneficial ownership reporting for acquirers of 5% or more of the company's equity securities (also applicable to FPIs). - Continued qualitative and quantitative listing requirements of the relevant exchange, including relating to corporate governance (FPIs may rely on certain home country corporate governance practices). - Disclosure and timing requirements related to shareholder meetings (not applicable to FPIs). - Rules relating to the conduct of tender offers and other securities-related transactions.